The Complete Checklist for Long-Distance Moving

 • Get updated vaccination records and health certificates from your veterinarian.

-• Consider using a pet transport service or traveling with your pet depending on distance and temperament.
+• Consider using a pet transport service or traveling with your pet, depending on the distance and temperament.

 • Prepare a kit of pet essentials, including food, water and medications.
 Also, include familiar toys for your pet to make sure they are comfortable on the trip.